northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Zach Holt - BOTS.md

 ## Specifications and Restraints
 As the BOTS is a part of the shutdown circuit, it is bound by the rules and regulations specified in the FSAE-EV Rulebook [1].
 The rules pertaining to the BOTS are as follows:
 1. The BOTS shall directly carry the shutdown circuit current.
-2. The BOTS shall open the shutdown circuit when acivated, stopping all accumulator current and ensuring the tractive system shuts down.
+2. The BOTS shall open the shutdown circuit when activated, stopping all accumulator current and ensuring the tractive system shuts down.

 ## Overview of Proposed Solution
 The proposed solution is to purchase a BOTS and integrate it within our vehicle.
-The switch we have chosen can be purshaed online at Mouser Electronics [2].
+The switch we have chosen can be purchased online at Mouser Electronics [2].
 This solution makes sense for our project as it will save time and resources for our team.
 The BOTS we choose shall follow the constraints specified in the Formula SAE rulebook.

 ## Interface With Other Subsystems
 The BOTS is part of the shutdown circuit.
 It is connected in series with the Shutdown Buttons and the Tractive System Master Switch.
 The input will come from the Shutdown Buttons, and the output will go to the Tractive System Master Switch.